Skip to Main Content

 How to lower the cost of flood insurance

-While flood insurance can be expensive — often more expensive than the cost of your home insurance policy — the Risk Rating 2.0 system is expected to lower the cost of flood insurance for some NFIP policyholders.
+While flood insurance can be expensive — in some states, it is more expensive than the average home insurance policy — the Risk Rating 2.0 system is expected to lower the cost of flood insurance for some NFIP policyholders.
 You may also be eligible for a discount if your community participates in the FEMA Community Rating System (CRS).
 This means that your community has created flood management programs beyond the NFIP requirements.

 There are other steps that may help lower your premium, whether you obtain a policy from the NFIP or a private carrier.
 It may be possible to lower your premium by: